windy-civi-pipelines/windy-civi-template-pipeline/README.md

-# 🏛️ Windy Civi Data Pipeline Template (With Text Extraction)
+# 🏛️ Windy Civi Data Pipeline Template

 A **GitHub Actions-powered pipeline** that scrapes, cleans, versions, and extracts text from state legislative data from **Open States**.
 This repository acts as a standardized template for all state-level pipelines within the Windy Civi ecosystem.